rob-mcgrail/analytics-reports/README.txt

-This is the dev version.
-It is going to implement the ruport for automatic PDF generation.
+A system for creating automatic google analytics reports.